rderooy/dosbox-x-wiki/Home.md

 * Improved customization on the title bar
 * Better compatibility with DOS applications
 * Built-in external tools such as CWSDPMI, DOSIDLE and IMGMAKE
-* Support for more DOS commands (e.g. VOL, LABEL, PROMPT, and MOUSE)
+* Support for more DOS commands (e.g. VOL, LABEL, ATTRIB, PROMPT, MOUSE)
 * Support for CONFIG.SYS commands (e.g. DEVICE, BUFFERS, FCBS, LASTDRIV)
 * Support for more CPU types (e.g. Pentium MMX and Pro)
 * Support for ROM BIOS images